DMOJ/docs/docs/problem_format/custom_checkers.md

 If no `checker` field is specified, then the problem will default to the standard checker.

-This checker return `True` if the submission's output and the judge's output are equal, modulo white space.
+This checker return `True` if the submission's output and the judge's output are equal, modulo whitespace.
+Specifically, the submission's output and the judge's output are split line by line and tokenized, with lines with no tokens being discarded.
+For each individual line, the submission's tokens must match exactly with the judge's tokens.

 ## Easy Checker  - `easy`

-This checker checks if the number of occurrences of each white space delimited tokens are equal.
+This checker ignores all whitespace and checks if the number of occurrences of each character are equal.

 ## Floating Point Checkers - `floats`